Paralysis in your dog no longer has to be a drama in his life

 You must explain to him the illness that the dog has and the cares he must receive.
 You should not put your child away from this situation because of his age; on the contrary, it´s a good opportunity for instilling values such as respect for different and disadvantaged beings, sensitivity towards the other´s pain and love toward animals.
 All of these feelings will also likely be transmitted to humans in similar situations.

 No dog is exempt from being paralyzed or disabled, but fortunately today the wheelchair exists as a solution for him to continue his life normally.
 While it is true that it requires an economic investment, it will always be low compared to the thrill of seeing him happy once again.
-If you finally decide to buy one, Walkin’ Wheels is the best one in my opinion, with Best Friend Mobility coming in second.
+If you finally decide to buy one, Walkin’ Wheels and Ortocanis are the best ones in my opinion, and which one you choose will depend on the country you´re located.
+Remember also that if you choose Ortocanis you have the right to a 5% discount introducing the code ANIMALTIA when buying it (not bad considering the price of the wheelchair), exclusive for our readers.